immersive durational ambisonic installation and live performance

 “To be entangled is not simply to be intertwined with another, as in the joining of separate entities, but to lack an independent, self-contained existence” — Karen Barad

 entangled ~ xirminja nahpy benry is a durational sensory encounter with a sound hyperobject originated in the Amazon.
 The work is an immersion into the non-human worlds of flooded tropical rainforests, exploring the fascinating complexity of the sonic mesh created by insects, birds, amphibians, mammals, reptiles, fishes, vegetational species, soil and water through the 24-hour cycle.

 The project draws on a set of distributed listening strategies in the field and the studio.
-It is based on three hundred hours of unattended long-form air recordings made during two months in various locations across the Amanã and Mamirauá territories in the central Brazilian Amazon region during the dry season of 2015.
-This body of environmental sound materials is explored as a multidimensional (temporal-spatial-spectral) entity (i.e. a sonic hyperobject), which can be traversed through different listening pathways.
+It is based on several hundred hours of unattended long-form air recordings made during two months in various locations across the Amanã and Mamirauá territories in the central Brazilian Amazon region during the dry season of 2015.
+This large body of environmental sound materials is explored as a multidimensional (temporal-spatial-spectral) entity (i.e. a sonic hyperobject), which can be traversed through different listening pathways.

 The project is an ongoing trajectory with diverse manifestations as immersive durational live performance events and installations.
 The works are composed using higher-order ambisonic surround sound techniques which provide enhanced spatial detail and allow flexible adaptation to different multichannel systems and ad-hoc configurations.
 These encounters take place in (almost) complete darkness to arouse profound listening experiences.